baligaarun/testToDo/README.md

 **4. Re-Open Todo:**

 a.
-Single  Try atleast 2 items. - #DONE
+Re-Open ToDo selectively using checkbox - Execute for atleast 2 of the completed items. *[Covered by SCENARIO_04]*

 b.
-All (Clear Completed) - #DONE
+Re-Open All ToDo items using the toggle option. *[Covered by SCENARIO_09]*

 6. Reopen ToDo
 a.
 Single - Try atleast 2 items. - #DONE